 - 1. "Administratively complete" means an ESA application that contains all components required by statute or this Article. - 2.
 "Board" means the State Board of Education. - 3.
 "Curriculum" means a course of study for content areas or grade levels, including any supplemental materials required or recommended by the curriculum, approved by the Department. - 4.
 "Department" means the Arizona Department of Education. - 5.
 "Eligible postsecondary institution" means a community college as defined in A.R.S. § 15- 1401, a university under the jurisdiction of the Arizona Board of Regents, or an accredited private postsecondary institution. - 6.
 "Empowerment scholarship account" or "ESA" means an account administered by the Department and funded by the state to provide options for the education of qualified students pursuant to A.R.S. § 15-2401 et seq. - 7.
 "Hearing Officer" means a non-partial representative with either at least three years of verified experience in the practice of law or at least one year of verified experience in conducting hearings, who oversees hearings pursuant to this Article. - 8.
-"Misuse of funds" means the use of ESA funds on goods or services not permitted by A.R.S. § 15-2402, this Article or the Department pursuant to R7-2-1507. - 9.
-"Parent" means a resident of this state who is the parent, stepparent, legal guardian, or account holder of a qualified student. - 10.
-"Program" means the Empowerment Scholarship Account Program. - "Qualified school" means a nongovernmental primary or secondary school or a preschool for pupils with disabilities that is located in this state or, for qualified students who reside within the boundaries of an Indian reservation in this state, and that is located in an adjacent state and that is within two miles of the border of the state in which the qualified student resides, and that does not discriminate on the basis of race, color or national origin. - 12.
+"Informal Settlement Conference" means a meeting between the Department and the Parent in an attempt to settle the appeal prior to an appeal hearing.
+The Board and the Hearing Officer do not attend. - 9.
+"Misuse of funds" means the use of ESA funds on goods or services not permitted by A.R.S. § 15-2402, this Article or the Department pursuant to R7-2-1507. - 10.
+"Parent" means a resident of this state who is the parent, stepparent, legal guardian, or account holder of a qualified student. - 11.
+"Program" means the Empowerment Scholarship Account Program. - 12.
+"Qualified school" means a nongovernmental primary or secondary school or a preschool for pupils with disabilities that is located in this state or, for qualified students who reside within the boundaries of an Indian reservation in this state, and that is located in an adjacent state and that is within two miles of the border of the state in which the qualified student resides, and that does not discriminate on the basis of race, color or national origin. - 13.
 "Qualified student" means a resident of this state who: - a.
 Is any of the following: - i.
-Identified as having a disability under section 504 of the rehabilitation act of 1973 (29 United States Code section 794); - ii.
-Identified by a school district or by an independent third party pursuant to

-A.R.S. § 15-2403(I) as a child with a disability as defined in A.R.S. § 15-731 or § 15-761;
+Identified as having a disability under section 504 of the rehabilitation act of 1973 (29 U.S.C.
+794); - ii.
+Identified by a school district or by an independent third party pursuant to A.R.S. § 15-2403(J) as a child with a disability as defined in A.R.S. § 15-731 or § 15-761; - iii.

-- iii.
 A child with a disability who is eligible to receive services from a school district under A.R.S. § 15-763; - iv.
 Attending a school or school district that was assigned a letter grade of D or F pursuant to A.R.S. § 15-241 for the most recent year in which letter grades were assigned or is currently eligible to attend kindergarten and who resides within the attendance boundary of a school that was assigned a letter grade of D or F pursuant to A.R.S. § 15-241 for the most recent year in which letter grades were assigned.
-A child who meets the requirements of this item and who meets the income eligibility requirements for free and reduced-price lunches under the National School Lunch and Child Nutrition Acts (42 v.
-United State Code Sections 1751 through 1793) is not subject to R7-2-501(12)(b);
+A child who meets the requirements of this item and who meets the income eligibility requirements for free and reduced-price lunches under the National School Lunch and Child Nutrition Acts (42 U.S.C.
+1751 through 1793) is not subject to R7-2- 1501(12)(b);